department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 ### Life Insurance

-If you’re the spouse or dependent child of a Servicemember, you may qualify for term life insurance coverage through our Family Servicemembers’ Group Life Insurance (FSGLI).
-[Find out if you qualify for FSGLI and how to apply](/life-insurance/options-and-eligibility/fsgli/).
+If you’re the spouse or dependent child of a Servicemember, you may qualify for term life insurance coverage through our Family Servicemembers’ Group Life Insurance (FSGLI). <br> [Find out if you qualify for FSGLI and how to apply](/life-insurance/options-and-eligibility/fsgli/).

-If you have FSGLI coverage, you can also get free, professional financial planning and online will preparation services.
-[Access beneficiary financial counseling and online will preparation](http://www.benefits.va.gov/insurance/bfcs.asp).
+If you have FSGLI coverage, you can also get free, professional financial planning and online will preparation services. <br> [Access beneficiary financial counseling and online will preparation](http://www.benefits.va.gov/insurance/bfcs.asp).

 If you or your Servicemember or Veteran has a terminal illness, you may be able to get your life insurance benefits early.
-Having a terminal illness means you have an illness that can’t be cured and will likely result in death within a short period of time.
-[Learn about accelerated claims for terminally ill policyholders](/life-insurance/disabled-and-terminally-ill/).
+Having a terminal illness means you have an illness that can’t be cured and will likely result in death within a short period of time. <br> [Learn about accelerated claims for terminally ill policyholders](/life-insurance/disabled-and-terminally-ill/).

 **Looking for life insurance information on behalf of a Servicemember or Veteran?**<br>
 [Learn about life insurance benefits for Servicemembers and Veterans](/life-insurance/).